cerebral-legacy/cerebral-website/app/markdown/doc_long_running_services.md

 #### An HTTP Polling Module

 Imagine you have a Navigation bar at the top of your app that needs to display the unread message count for the current user.
-It queries an `/api/message_counts/:id` endpoint every 10 seconds to fetch the current `newMessageCount` and display in a component.
+It queries an **/api/message_counts/:id** endpoint every 10 seconds to fetch the current **newMessageCount** and display in a component.

 First, let's set up a skeleton with the expected *module* interface.
-This hooks our code into cerebral and gives us access to the controller's `services`, `state`, and `signals` and also lets us define our own services, signals, and state:
+This hooks our code into Cerebral by registering **state**, **services** and **signals**.
+It also gives us access to the controller which allows us to extract information about it inside our services to, for example to trigger a signal.

 ```js
 // ./modules/http-poller/index.js